 A number of places on the Bachelor Degree are usually available to mature students and other non-standard applicants.
 The Bachelor Degree is also available through ACCS on a modular study basis for persons working full time in Early Years Education.

 Prior to entry on this course it is advisable to obtain some practical work experience in an early years setting.

-This programme requires applicants to undergo a Garda Vetting process.
+CIT uses the National Vetting Bureau (NVB) to help assess the suitability of all applicants on this programme.
+It is important to note that participation in or completion of this programme may be affected by subsequent disclosure/discovery.
 This requirement is due to the mandatory external placement element of the programme which will bring the applicant into contact with children or vulnerable adults and in which they will assume positions of trust.

-Offers of places on these designated programmes will be provisional and contingent on the applicant’s satisfactory completion of CIT’s Garda Vetting Procedure.
+Offers of places on these designated programmes will be provisional and contingent on the applicant’s satisfactory completion of the NVB's Procedure.
 Depending upon the outcome of the vetting process, the Institute reserves the following rights:

 - to not register a student

 - to delay the student’s practice placement modules on course

 In all circumstances, it is the applicant/student’s responsibility to proactively disclose any convictions/ cases pending.
 The Institute reserves the right to inform any placement agency of the existence of any convictions/cases pending.
 For more information, please click here.

 The course aims to strike a balance between theory and practice.
 The topics offer the student the opportunity to study Early Years Education from differing perspectives – psychological, social, educational and cultural.